Timing and Structure

 (6) TABOR, D. GASES, LIQUIDS AND SOLIDS

-- Teach Yourself Phase Diagrams.
+- Teach Yourself Phase Diagrams (issued before the start of term)

 - Materials Processing

-- Deformation Response of Materials
+- Deformation and Failure of Materials

 Please see the Booklist for Part IB Courses for full references for this course.